StanfordSpezi/SpeziHealthKit/Sources/SpeziHealthKit/SpeziHealthKit.docc/BulkHealthExporter.md

 ### Performance Considerations

 In order to optimize memory usage when fetching potentially large amounts of HealthKit samples, the ``BulkHealthExporter`` intentionally processes all sample types serially, and will perform multiple, batched fetches per sample type (e.g., by fetching data by year, rather than all at once).
-This allows applications to ensure they stay under the iOS-imposed memory limit when processing bulk exports.
+This ensures that applications will stay under the iOS-enforced memory limit when processing bulk exports.

-In some cases, the Bulk Exporter may decide to process a sample type at an even more granular level, e.g., batching by querter rather than by year.
+In some cases, the Bulk Exporter may decide to process a sample type at an even more granular level, e.g., batching by quarter rather than by year.

-Even though all operations within a session will run serially, multiple sessions will run in parallel; your app should ideally try to keep the total number of sessions as low as possible, in order to prevent excessive memory and CPU usage.
+Even though all operations within an export session will run serially, multiple sessions will run in parallel; your app should ideally try to keep the total number of sessions as low as possible, in order to prevent excessive memory and CPU usage.

 ## Topics